Simulating the quantum switch with quantum circuits is computationally hard: Results

-We now show that the go-theorem from the previous section does not generalize: not only does the circuit in Eq.~\eqref{eq::simulation_general} does not work for arbitrary quantum channels $A$ and $B$, but there \textit{does not exist} any quantum circuit that can simulate the quantum switch, even when an extra call of each input channel is available.
-In order to do so, we prove an even stronger statement.
-First, we define a restricted simulation of the quantum switch, which is a simulation of the action of the quantum switch that must hold only for a fixed choice of input systems and when the output target system is discarded.
-Then, we define probabilistic-heralded simulations of higher-order transformations.
-Finally, we show that when an extra call of each input channel is allowed, the maximum probability of simulating the quantum switch is always less than one, even for qubit channels in the restricted simulation scenario.
-The impossibility of simulating this particular case implies also the impossibility of simulation of the more general scenarios where the input systems are not fixed, the output target state is not discarded, the input channels act on higher-dimensional spaces, and when the quantum switch acts only on part of its input channels.
+We now show that the go theorem from the previous section does not generalize: not only does the circuit in Eq.~\eqref{cc::ourcircuit} not work for arbitrary quantum channels $A$, but there does not exist any other quantum circuit that can simulate the quantum switch, even when a higher number of calls of the input channel $A$ are available.
+In order to do so, we prove an even stronger statement: one which demonstrates an exponential separation in quantum query complexity between a higher-order transformation with indefinite causal order and quantum circuits that have a fixed or classically-controlled causal order.